domtunstill2/pokedex-api/README.md

 1. It's quicker than going to the external services everytime.
 2. The translation service has a rate limit of 5 requests an hour, which this cwould reduce the number of times requests go to this API.
 The pokemon API also has a fair usage policy so this would avoid hitting their API too often.

+Currently I return the error to the user regarding rate limiting on the translation API.
+In production this error may be handled differently, returning the original description with a message saying `it's unable to translate`.

 Would also add tests for the routes file and the server file.